 Family Educational Rights & Privacy Act (FERPA) affords students certain rights with respect to their educational needs.
 They can be found in the college handbook.
-The Kalamazoo County Early/Middle College program will follow all of the appropriate FERPA laws as they pertain to student privacy.
+The Kalamazoo County E/MC program will follow all of the appropriate FERPA laws as they pertain to student privacy.
+E/MC students will sign a KVCC Authorization for Release of Information.
+The authorization will remain effective for the duration of a students' participation in the E/MC program.